Custom install & load function

 Classifying Spatial Data

-For example, consider we want to quantify abundances of Calluna vulgaris across political regions in Norway:
+Let’s say, for example, we want to quantify abundances of Lagopus muta across political regions in Norway:

 ## Obtain sf object